 Famous Attractions in Budapest

 Also, after visiting these attractions, you can visit some of the top 5 cheap places to eat in Budapest.
-These places offer some of the best and delicious foods in the city.
+These places offer some of the best and most delicious foods in the city.

 Hungarian State Opera or Magyar Állami Operaház

-The Hungarian Opera House is one of attractions in Budapest suitable for those who love art and architecture.
-It is located on the historic Andrássy Street and has one of the most beautiful opera houses in the world.
+The Hungarian Opera House is one of the attractions in Budapest, suitable for those who love art and architecture.
+It is located on historic Andrássy Street and has one of the most beautiful opera houses in the world.
 Over the years, this building has hosted various world-class operas, as well as ballet dances and concerts.
 Also, for those who can not main performances, building tours are offered daily with a small concert happening as well.

 Fisherman’s Bastion in Castle District

 The Fisherman’s Bastion is a beautiful fortress located in the Budai area with a spectacular view across the river to the Hungarian Parliament building and the Pest area on the other side of the Danube.
-Built in 1902 in the Neo-Gothic and Neo-Romanesque style, the castle is one of the city’s unique attractions for photography.
+It was Built in 1902 in the Neo-Gothic and Neo-Romanesque style, and the castle is one of the city’s unique attractions for photography.
 In addition, you can visit this castle for free.